sp-hash/TeamBlackMiner/README.md

 + Commission is charged continuously, and not in intervals (as in most miners), which has a positive effect on the user's profitability on PPLNS pools
 + Verifying Shares on processor, warning when GPU overclocking is very high for Ethash, Etcash, helps to overclock GPU without errors
 + DAG caching if the GPU has enough memory, DAG files are not recomputed when switching to another algorithm when mining Ethash + Zilliqa or Nicehash.
 (NVIDIA only)
-+ Temperature control and stop the GPU in case of overheating (NVIDIA only)
++ Temperature control and stop the GPU in case of overheating
 + Mechanism to restore lost connection with pool
 + Support secure connections
 + Support SOCKS5 proxy